awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-environmentproperties.md

 # AWS::KinesisAnalyticsV2::Application EnvironmentProperties<a name="aws-properties-kinesisanalyticsv2-application-environmentproperties"></a>

-Describes execution properties for a Flink\-based Kinesis Data Analytics application\.
+Describes execution properties for a Managed Service for Apache Flink application\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-application-environmentproperties-syntax"></a>